MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-offboard.md

 The resources for offboarding fall under two removal-type categories:

 - **Safe to remove** - Resources and settings exclusively used by Defender for Containers, and can be safely removed if you're no longer using the associated capability.
-- **Shared component** - Resources (mainly settings) not exclusively used by Defender for Cloud or Defender for Containers.
-It's possible that other solutions take advantage of these settings and if disabled might affect those services.
+- **Shared component** - Resources that may be used by other solutions in the target Cloud environment, and not exclusively by Defender for Containers.
+If a shared resource is disabled, the other solutions may be negatively affected.
+You should review in the target Cloud environment what other solutions may need that resource before removing it.

 ## Azure scenarios for resources created automatically after enabling Defender for Containers on the subscription